Master of Science in Nursing

 Yes.
 You can take any of the additional specialty concentrations in addition to the

 one you have chosen as your focus for your MSN degree.
 If you haven't chosen the nursing

 education specialty concentration as your primary focus, you can also earn a graduate

-certificate in nursing education after the additional completion of the 4 nursing
+certificate in nursing education after the additional completion of the nursing education

 - What is the most common pace that students take to complete this program?
 What is

 Our MSN program is very flexible.
 Most of our students are working full-time so the

 most common pace is to take 1-2 courses a semester.
 However, students are not locked

 into taking a certain number of courses every semester.
 They can choose to increase